From Ashley with love

 Merry Christmas Everybody.

-As many of us start to have some time off and do the usual Christmas things.
-I thought I’d share my favourite TV and films of the year!
-There have been so many great pieces that I thought I’d collate my favourites in hope that if you missed one or two yourself this would help you find them again or discover something new.
+As many of us start to have some time off and do the usual christmas things.
+I thought I’d share my favourite TV and films of the year, things that I’m sure many haven’t watched but you really should!

-I recommend seeing these blind, without watching the trailers (especially the films) as that’s how I saw many of these myself, with the discovery and surprise only adding to the experience.
-But I have included them below if you’re interested, if you’re watching with someone maybe one watch the trailer and the other not?
-Some on the list might be from not 2022 but I saw them this year or they are on my mind and it’s my list, so that’s how it works.
+Not a family friendly list at all so 15+.
+Generally, I recommend seeing them blind without watching the trailer (especially the films) as that’s how I saw many of these myself and the discovery and surprise only added to the delight.
+But I’ve included them below if you’re interested.
+Some might be from not 2022 but I saw them this year and it’s my list, so there.

-I’ve linked to where you can find each piece, films that aren’t on streaming services I recommend renting.
+I’ve put where you can find each thing, films that aren’t on streaming service I recommend renting.
 For £3.50-£5 from wherever is easiest for you and all of these are well worth it.
-Use https://www.justwatch.com/uk/ to find the best prices or if it’s on a streaming service.
-I suppose there are other ways of obtaining things too 😉 .
+Use https://www.justwatch.com/uk/ to find the best prices or if it’s streaming.
+I suppose there’s other ways of obtaining things too.

 TV